Sodaplayer/TheLUG/constitution.md

 + The Treasurers duties will include keeping track of the groups finances.
 + If there is a vacancy in the Treasurer position elections will be held.

-##Article VI – Elections
+##Article V – Elections
 + Elections will be held once every other semester.
 + There will be no nominations.
 Any full member can run for a position.
 + The full membership will vote on the positions and who ever obtains the most votes will win.
 + In the case of a tie the two members will have 1 week to sway the votes and another vote will take place.
 + There will be no term limits on any position.

-##Article VII – Funds
+##Article VI – Funds
 The allocation of funds will be based on the majority vote of the group.

-##Article VIII – Committees
-As of the creation of this group there will be no commitiees.

-##Article IX – Affiliations
+##Article VII – Affiliations
 Currently there are no affiliations with any local, state, or national groups.
-There are many LUG's but there is no central authority or affiliation between groups.
+There are many LUGs but there is no central authority or affiliation between groups.

-##Article – Advisor
+##Article VIII – Advisor
 Advisors will participate as they see fit and provide guidance for the group.

-##Article XI – Ratification
+##Article IX – Ratification
 The constitution will be ratified by the founding members.
 For ratification there must be unanimous agreement.

-##Article XII – Amendments
+##Article X – Amendments
-Ammendments will be presented to the membership by any full member and will be voted on by the membership.
+Amendments will be presented to the membership by any full member and will be voted on by the membership.
 For this there must be a supermajority.
 In this case a supermajority means 75 percent or greater must be in favor of the ammendment.
 Only full members can vote.